 4. Set the default zoom level of the map

 Similarly, you can set the zoom level you wish your map to display.
 You can choose from a range of 0 (very zoomed out) to 17 (zoomed in to see streets and buildings).

 Good to know!
 You can also scroll around the map to find exactly where you would like to center and zoom in on, and use the save button on the map to set those as your map center and zoom level.

 If you want to show certain items on a map (such as locations, ideas, contributions, questions, projects, options or issues), you can choose to pre-populate the map with one or more passive or active pins.

 Passive pins can be created in our new "Map" tab, and they simply show the location, the icon you chose, and the name you've given it.
 They are not clickable.

 Active pins can be added by uploading or creating input or ideas with your admin account, while assigning a location to them.
 This means that those ideas or input will be shown on the map as pins with much more information attached to them.
-They are clickable and link to a separate input or idea page that includes a title, image, description, topic(s), status(es), author, date, and they have the ability to collect comments and/or votes.
+They are clickable and link to a separate input or idea page that includes a title, image, description, tag(s), status(es), author, date, and they have the ability to collect comments and/or votes.
 If you have a large batch of ideas or input you'd like to add, you can upload them in bulk.

 If your spatial files are not in a GeoJSON format